DevHumbleChris/lucia-auth-research/express-lucia/README.md

-# Nuxt.js with Lucia Auth
+# Express with Lucia Auth

-This directory contains research and implementation of Lucia auth in a Nuxt.js application.
+This directory contains research and implementation of Lucia auth in an Express.js application.

 ## Introduction

 Lucia is an authentication library for your server that abstracts away the complexity of handling sessions.
 It works alongside your database to provide an API that's easy to use, understand, and extend.
-This research aims to explore the integration of Lucia auth into a Nuxt.js application.
+This research aims to explore the integration of Lucia auth into an Express.js application.

 ## Getting Started

-To get started with Lucia auth in your Nuxt.js project, follow the instructions below:
+To get started with Lucia auth in your Express.js project, follow the instructions below:

 1. Clone this repository: